Travel report: Bike and boat - On the road in Greece's mystical island world

 Monday:

-After I had noticed in the first night that sleeping without air conditioning at 28 degrees is not really restful, I slept from the second night on the sun deck.
+After realizing on the first night that sleeping without air conditioning at 28 degrees wasn't really restful, I slept on the sun deck from the second night onwards.
 Even under a light sheet it was still very warm.
-But what a nice experience to sleep under the open sky.
-However, as soon as the sun came up, it got hot, so I didn't need an alarm clock to get up in time.
-After breakfast, we biked a few meters to the ferry dock, from there it was a few minutes across to the mainland, the Peloponnese.
-Once there, we started our beautiful, unspectacular, but enjoyable bike ride to Ermioni.
-On the way we stopped for coffee and a swim with freshly squeezed orange juice and Greek coffee.
-Fortunately, there was always a breeze blowing, because it was getting really hot.
-The weather forecast announced a heat wave with 42 degrees on Friday.
-With each passing day, the number of e-bike riders increased, because at these temperatures even 30 kilometers were sport.
+But what a wonderful experience to sleep under the open sky.
+As soon as the sun came up, however, it got hot, so I didn't need an alarm clock to get up on time.
+After breakfast, we cycled a few meters to the ferry dock, from there it was just a few minutes to the mainland, the Peloponnese.

 Beautiful resting place on the Peloponnese peninsula

-In Ermioni, where we were to board, it was so windy that the captain had problems docking.
-But you could tell that the crew was made up of professionals.
-The crossing to Nafplio was beautiful, with a thick layer of sunscreen on the skin, the ride on the sun deck was a pleasure.
-Nafplio is a very beautiful fortress city, for a short time it was the Greek capital.
-Today there is an unbelievable number of beautiful shops in the countless alleys.
-A very beautiful little town.
+In Ermioni, where we were supposed to board, it was so windy that the captain had problems mooring.
+But you could tell that the crew were professionals.
+The crossing to Nafplio was wonderful, with a thick layer of sun cream on our skin, the trip on the sun deck was a pleasure.
+Nafplio is a very beautiful fortress town and was the Greek capital for a short time.

 Nafplio